dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     #
     # This use case calls the read_ASCAT_data.py script to read and pass to PointStat
     # the user-requested variable.
 The script needs 5 inputs in the following order:
-    # a path to a directory that contains only ASCAT data of the “ascat_YYYYMMDDHHMMSS_*” string,
+    # a path to a directory that contains only ASCAT data of the “ascat_YYYYMMDDHHMMSS_*”
-    # a start time in YYYYMMDDHHMMSS, an end time in the same format, a message type to code
+    # string, a start time in YYYYMMDDHHMMSS, an end time in the same format,
-    # the variables as, and a variable name to read in.
-Currently the script puts the
+    # a message type to code the variables as, and a variable name to read in.
-    # same station ID to each observation, but there is space in the code describing
+    # Currently the script puts the same station ID to each observation, but there is
-    # an alternate method that may be improved upon to allow different sattellites to have
+    # space in the code describing an alternate method that may be improved upon to
-    # their own station IDs.
-This code currently ingests all files it finds in the directory,
+    # allow different satellites to have their own station IDs.
+    # This code currently ingests all files it finds in the directory, pulls out the
-    # pulls out the requested variable, and arranges the data in a list of lists
+    # requested variable, and arranges the data in a list of lists following the
-    # following the 11-column format for point data.
+    # 11-column format for point data.
 This list of lists is passed back
     # to PointStat for evaluation and the requested statistical output.
+The location
-The location of the code is
+    # of the code is
     # parm/use_cases/model_applications/marine_and_cryosphere/PointStat_fcstGFS_obsASCAT_satelliteWinds/read_ASCAT_data.py
     #
     # For more information on the basic requirements to utilize Python Embedding in METplus,